 And the person even mentioned the original source of the content (How considerate!) which still does not make it an “Okay” thing to do!

-See, its okay to hunt ideas from other’s blogs but copying full content is considered as content theft (Not cool!).
-Your blogs are a creative property of your own other cannot use it and possibly make money from it! (unless you’re okay with it).
+See, it is okay to hunt ideas from other’s blogs but copying full content is considered as content theft (Not cool!).
+Your blogs are the creative property of your own others cannot use it and possibly make money from it! (unless you’re okay with it).
 This is called Copyright!

 Copyrights are the legal system that protects various creative works across all businesses.
 Copyrights give the creators of the work control over the copying, reuse, selling, etc. of their original work product.

 Your own blog content or any original work, such as your photos or graphics in general, from the moment they are published, are automatically copyright protected even without you formally filing anything for that content protection.